riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

 * Earned if during ryuukyoku plyer meets all of these conditions

-* Every discard of a player must be a terminal or an honor tile.
+* Every visible discard of a player must be a terminal or an honor tile.
 * No tiles may have been called from the player's own discard pile.
 * A player has to have a closed hand.